inconvergent/gridfont/README.md

 The following absolute moves are allowed

   - `Mx,y` to move to position `x,y` relative to the `origin`.
-  - W to move to move out to the right hand side of the drawing.
+  - `W` to move to move out to the right hand side of the drawing.
-  - w to move to the left.
+  - `w` to move to the left side of the drawing.
-  - H to move to the top of the drawing.
+  - `H` to move to the top of the drawing.
-  - h to move to the bottom of the drawing.
+  - `h` to move to the bottom of the drawing.

-*(The following is incomplete.
-For this to work the spec requires grouping commands to avoid accumulating the path for individual commands.)*
+**(The following is incomplete.
+For this to work the spec requires grouping commands to avoid accumulating the path for individual commands.)**

 As an example, you can use `hW` to move to the lower right hand corner from any position.